Azure-Samples/communication-services-javascript-quickstarts/AI/calling/customerSupportAndBusinessInsights/README.md

 Front end: [communication-services-web-calling-tutorial at calling_AIBased_AgentSupport](link) Back end: [openAIGateway](link)

-Alternatively you can also set up this sample project from scratch following the instructions.
+Alternatively, you can also set up this sample project from scratch following the instructions.

 ## Configuring ingesting of data to Azure Functions:
 1. You can configure the backend service using Azure function app following the instructions at [Getting started with Azure Functions | Microsoft Learn](https://learn.microsoft.com/en-us/azure/azure-functions/functions-get-started?pivots=programming-language-csharp#create-your-first-function).
 This back end sample is built with [C#](https://learn.microsoft.com/en-us/dotnet/csharp/) programming language.
 You can use any of the [languages supported](https://learn.microsoft.com/en-us/azure/azure-functions/supported-languages?tabs=isolated-process%2Cv4&pivots=programming-language-csharp) by Azure functions to build this back end application.